oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 - Implement more sophisticated tools (database queries, API integrations).
 - Explore different memory mechanisms for long-term context.
 - Fine-tune the prompt for better handling of edge cases.
-- For more understanding RAG Vector Search in Oracle Database 23ai, to look at the live lab [AI Vector Search - Complete RAG Application using PL/SQL in Oracle Database 23ai](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3934)
+- For more understanding RAG Vector Search in Oracle AI Database 26ai, to look at the live lab [AI Vector Search - Complete RAG Application using PL/SQL in Oracle AI Database 26ai](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3934)
 - And also the live lab [AI Vector Search - 7 Easy Steps to Building a RAG Application using LangChain](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3927)

 ## Bonus: Create an Email PDF from Personal Information